kateaew/Assignment_one/README.md

 ## Issues
 The programmer had issues with getting the animation process running as is in the lecturers example code.

+However, this has been overcome by being able to write the process out to a .GIF instead of using matplotlib.animation.

 ## Licence
 Licence for this project code is a MIT licence.
 See LICENCE for more details.